tjfernandes/sd2122-tp-api/README.md

 ### **Version:** 1.0 - 3/abr
 Contents:
 * API interfaces for SOAP
-* Utility classes that can help those implementing the option that combines SOAP and REST in the same system - package `tp1.api.service.util` [https://github.com/smduarte/sd2021-tp1-api/tree/main/sd2021-tp1-api/src/tp1/api/service/util](https://github.com/smduarte/sd2021-tp1-api/tree/main/sd2122-tp1-api/src/tp1/api/service/util) ª Updated pom.xml with a dependency needed for SOAP clients
+* Utility classes that can help those implementing the option that combines SOAP and REST in the same system - package `tp1.api.service.util`
+* Updated pom.xml with a dependency needed for SOAP clients

 ### **Version:** 0.9 - 16/mar - 23:00
 Contents: